ObjCtrl-2.5D: Training-free Object Control with Camera Poses: Experiments

 \subsection{More Extensions}

 \textbf{Control with Customized Camera Poses.} ObjCtrl-2.5D not only accepts 2D or 3D trajectories as object motion control conditions, but also directly accepts customized camera poses, enabling even more versatile object motion control.
-As shown in Figure~\ref{fig:teaser}, given a sequence of anti-clockwise or self-rotating camera poses, ObjCtrl-2.5D can generate videos with spatial rotations (\eg, the snowboarder in the second row) or 3D space rotations (\eg, the rose in the third row).
-Additionally, more examples, such as zooming in on the object or background, are provided in Figure~\ref{fig:camera_pose}.
-More results can be found in the supplementary materials.
+As shown in Fig.~\ref{fig:teaser}, given a sequence of anti-clockwise or self-rotating camera poses, ObjCtrl-2.5D can generate videos with spatial rotations (\eg, the snowboarder in the second row) or 3D space rotations (\eg, the rose in the third row).
+Additionally, more examples, such as zooming in on the object or background and pitching the camera, are provided in Fig.~\ref{fig:camera_pose}.
+More results are in Fig.~\ref{fig:more_results}.

 \textbf{Flexible Background Movement.} The LCM in ObjCtrl-2.5D enables flexible control over background motion by applying different camera poses to background areas.
 This includes fixed camera poses ($[\mathbf{I}|\mathbf{0}]$) across all frames, poses reversed relative to the object's movement, or no camera poses at all.
-Detailed visual results can be found in the supplementary materials.
+As illustrated in Fig.~\ref{fig:flexible_bg}, different camera pose configurations produce diverse background movements.
+When fixed camera poses ($[\mathbf{I}|\mathbf{0}]$ for all the frames) are applied to the background, the water in (a) is frozen.
+By introducing a camera movement inversely aligned to the duck's motion, the water in (b) appears to move toward the duck.
+Furthermore, by removing camera motion control for the background, the water in (c) ripples randomly and naturally.
+Notably, in all scenarios, the object in the generated videos consistently aligns with the given trajectory.